-As the roots of your community are in Europe, it is fitting to set the context for my homily by recalling a very tragic accident that occurred in another part of Europe, in what was formerly the Ukrainian Soviet Socialist Republic, in the Soviet Union, approximately 104 kilometers north of Kiev.
+As our scriptural readings today speak to us of the power of love, it is fitting to tell the true story of the love that arose from a very tragic accident that occurred in what was formerly the Ukrainian Soviet Socialist Republic, in the Soviet Union, approximately 104 kilometers north of Kiev.
 On April 26th, 1986, reactor number 4 of the Chernobyl nuclear power plant exploded, causing one of the worst disasters in history.
 The consequences were swift, brutal, and horrifying.